ht-weng/HETSA/README.md

 The aim of this project is to develop a framework for analysing homomorphically encrypted time series (HETSA).
 Namely, we will implement a set of building blocks for time series analysis and showcase them on the following applications: First, to demonstrate the capabilities of real-time processing, we will implement a set of trading strategies that make trading decisions on encrypted market data.
 Second, to demonstrate the developed signal analysis tools, we will analyse encrypted heart rate variability of patients with diabetes that consequently will support clinical judgement and decision-making.
 Third, to show the versatility, we will implement a set of general time-series analysis tools in homomorphic encryption context.
 Furthermore, we will develop a bootstrapping technique that provides the means for real time data processing.
 We believe that focusing on these areas, where issues surrounding privacy play a crucial role, will not only showcase the potential of the proposed framework, but also ignite further research and development.

-This project is based on the [paper](https://arxiv.org/abs/2004.11527) that has been accepted as a Short Paper by the 17th International Conference on Security and Cryptography (SECRYPT).
+Preliminary results of this project have been accepted in the form of a short [paper](https://arxiv.org/abs/2004.11527) by the 17th International Conference on Security and Cryptography (SECRYPT).

 ## Current problems and limmitations